Lay Pastoral Leader

 Rob Rose serves as the Lay Pastoral Leader for St. John’s Church and St. Michael’s, Telluride.
 We are also proud to say that Rob has also been named as a newly appointed Postulant to Holy Orders.
 He grew up in New Jersey but fell in love with the wild places of the West more than 20 years ago.
 Rob splits his time between Colorado and Washington State, both places where he owns retail stores.
 He and his husband, Gerry have been together for 22 years and have several dogs and equines they share their lives with.

-Phil Harrold – Sr. Warden
+Howie Peterson – Sr. Warden

 Karla Cline – Jr. Warden